Vonage/vonage-video-js-api-network-test/README.md

   Note that you may load Vonage Video web client SDK from the Vonage Video API server (https://static.opentok.com/v2/js/opentok.js) or via NPM (https://www.npmjs.com/package/@opentok/client).
-Or if your Vonage Video API project uses the [enterprise environment](https://tokbox.com/developer/enterprise/content/enterprise-overview.html), you will load Vonage Video web client SDK from the enterprise URL.
+Or if your Vonage Video API application uses the [enterprise environment](https://tokbox.com/developer/enterprise/content/enterprise-overview.html), you will load Vonage Video web client SDK from the enterprise URL.